Sofia Arkelsten: Parliament

 Upon joining parliament in 2006 she was a deputy to Beatrice Ask then deputy for Prime Minister Fredrik Reinfeldt a month later in November.
 She was not a regular member of parliament until 17 September 2007, when she stopped being deputy.
 From 26 April 2012 to 18 November 2012, she was Chairman of the Committee on Foreign Affairs, repeating this role from 1 April 2013 to 29 September 2014.

 She officially left parliament on 24 September 2018.

 Party Secretary

 On 1 October 2010 she replaced Per Schlingmann as party-Secretary of the Moderate Party.
 On 20 April 2012 she resigned of her own accord.

 Personal life

 Sofia Arkelsten was born in Stockholm.
 In April 2011 she married Olof Torvestig and she is an outspoken vegetarian.
 Her first child, a daughter, was born on 25 November 2012.
-On 16 October 2014, Arkelsten made public that she was diagnosed with chronic disease multiple sclerosis (MS).
+On 16 October 2014, Arkelsten told a newspaper that she had been diagnosed with chronic disease multiple sclerosis (MS).
+She said the prognosis was good although the disease was chronic.